JamesWoolfenden/learn-terraform/docs/failings.md

 - Naming [aws fault] or recreating objects that have just been destroyed

-- API Gateway has its' own concept of environments/layers and can create a complex structure in Tedrraform that varies according to the code where no obvious model to make a module exists.
+- API Gateway has its' own concept of environments/layers and can create a complex structure in Terraform that varies according to the code where no obvious model to make a module exists.